vboyev-MSFT/defender-docs/defender-endpoint/android-intune.md

    :::image type="content" source="media/2autosetupofvpn.png" alt-text="The devices configuration profile Name and Description fields in the Basics pane" lightbox="media/2autosetupofvpn.png":::

-3. Select **Connectivity** and configure your VPN:
+3. Select **Connectivity**, and then configure your VPN.

    1. Enable **Always-on VPN**.
 Set up a VPN client in the work profile to automatically connect and reconnect to the VPN whenever possible.
 Only one VPN client can be configured for always-on VPN on a given device, so be sure to have no more than one always-on VPN policy deployed to a single device.

-   2. Select **Custom** in VPN client dropdown list.
-Custom VPN in this case is Defender for Endpoint VPN, which is used to provide the Web Protection feature.
+   2. In the **VPN client** list, select **Custom**.
+In this case, the custom VPN is the Defender for Endpoint VPN, which provides Web Protection.

       > [!NOTE]
-      > Microsoft Defender for Endpoint app must be installed on user's device, in order to functioning of auto setup of this VPN.
+      > The Microsoft Defender for Endpoint app must be installed on user's device for automatic VPN setup to occur.

-   3. Enter **Package ID** of the Microsoft Defender for Endpoint app in Google Play store.
-For the [Defender app URL](https://play.google.com/store/apps/details?id=com.microsoft.scmx), the package ID is `com.microsoft.scmx`.
+   3. Specify the **Package ID** of the Microsoft Defender for Endpoint app in Google Play store.
+For the [Microsoft Defender app URL](https://play.google.com/store/apps/details?id=com.microsoft.scmx), the package ID is `com.microsoft.scmx`.

    4. Set **Lockdown mode** to **Not configured (Default)**.

       :::image type="content" source="media/3autosetupofvpn.png" alt-text="The Connectivity pane under the Configuration settings tab" lightbox="media/3autosetupofvpn.png":::

 4. **Assignment**.
 On the **Assignments** page, select the user group to which this app config policy would be assigned.
-Choose **Select groups** to include and selecting the applicable group and then select **Next**.
+Choose **Select groups** to include, select the applicable group, and then select **Next**.

    The group to select is typically the same group to which you would assign Microsoft Defender for Endpoint Android app.